-Use the Document Checklist [IMM 5690] (PDF (Portable Document Format), 395.04KB (Kilobyte)) to assist you in gathering the necessary documentation.
+Use the Document Checklist [IMM 5760] (PDF, 371.86 KB) which you can find in this package to assist you gathering the necessary documentation.

-Incomplete applications will be returned by email.
-For your application to be considered complete you must include
+Important information: Incomplete applications will be returned by email.
+For your application to be considered complete, you must include

-- all the information asked for on the checklist for the principal applicant and dependants, and - the forms completed by the principal applicant, and - all supporting documents we ask for
+- all the information asked for, on the online forms from you - the forms completed by the principal applicant, and - all supporting documents we ask for

-If you do not provide all the requested information and the documents from the checklist, your application will be returned to you.
-Upload them as the document type we asked for.
+If you do not provide all the requested information or documents, the processing of your application could be delayed.